Doctorate in Mathematics (PhD)

 Why Brandeis?

 The math department combines the informality and flexibility of a small department with the intellectual vigor of a faculty whose research accomplishments have placed it among the top departments in the country.
 The result is an active dialogue among all members of the department and a general air of living, creative mathematics.
-Our coursework gives you a broad foundation in modern pure mathematics.
+Our coursework gives you a broad foundation in modern mathematics.

 An essential part of the PhD program consists of seminars on a variety of topics of current interest in which mathematicians from greater Boston often participate.
 Just beyond Brandeis, you'll find an extended mathematical community of great diversity and depth.
 In addition to attending lectures, seminars and colloquia, you'll have many opportunities to connect with mathematicians at Boston College, Boston University, Harvard, MIT and Northeastern, to name a few.